When you are taller than the average joe, the world seems to be cut out for you.

 The Tall Guy Disadvantage – No Kicks

 The only possible disadvantage that a tall guy has in boxing, is that they cannot use their long legs to kick.
-But in a combat situation, even that can be used.
+But in a combat situation, even that can be used, especially if one has been making the most of their standing punching bag sessions to hone their kicking skills.

 Is Boxing Helpful in Real-World Combat?

 We tend to look at Boxing as a sport and rightly so.
-But a lot of times, we forget that Boxing evolved from bare-knuckle street fighting, and a lot of its fundamentals are aimed at defending yourself from your opponent.
+But a lot of times, we forget that Boxing evolved from bare-knuckle street fighting, but then the sport has advanced to include the use of pro and amateur boxing gloves and of course, shoes too (these can be high top or low top boxing shoes).
+Not forgetting, it also has a set of rules for fighters’ safety.
+But mostly, a lot of boxing fundamentals are aimed at defending yourself from your opponent.

 Be rest assured that if you ever find yourself in a self-defense situation, boxing can save your life.